-The emission control systems on your new Honda engine were designed, built, and certified to conform with the California regulations.
-Honda recommends only the use of new, genuine Honda parts or their equivalent.
-The use of other replacement parts which are not of equivalent quality may impair the effectiveness of your emission control system.
+The emission control systems on your new Honda engine were designed, built, and certified to conform with EPA and California emission regulations.
+We recommend the use of genuine Honda parts whenever you have maintenance done.
+These original-design replacement parts are manufactured to the same standards as the original parts, so you can be confident of their performance.
+The use of replacement parts that are not of the original design and quality may impair the effectiveness of your emission control system.